Flaaim/safe/templates/_posts/2020-06-09-Toolbox Talk Eye Protection.md

 ---
 layout: post_template
 title: Toolbox Talk Eye Protection
 description: You must wear eye protection where there is a risk of injury to the eyes.
-Examples of work activities requiring eye protection are as follows:
+Examples of work activities requiring eye protection are as follows
 author: Flaaim
 post_image: Toolbox_Talk_Eye_Protection.png
 ---